Sphynx Cat Lifespan & Longevity Guide

 The Sphynx has an average lifespan of 8-14 yrs.
 With proper nutrition, exercise, and veterinary care, many Sphynxs live full, healthy lives.

-With a typical weight of 6-12 lbs and lifespan of 8-14 yrs, the Sphynx requires thoughtful care tailored to their specific breed characteristics.
+At 6-12 lbs and with a typical 8-14 yrs lifespan, the Sphynx rewards owners who understand the breed's specific quirks rather than treating it as a generic pet.
 What makes the Sphynx remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Factors Affecting Longevity

 What makes the Sphynx remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.
-Sphynxs with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Sphynx calls for consistent physical and mental outlets; occasional effort will not absorb it.

 - Size: medium (6-12 lbs)